sarvarip/MachineLearningR/README.md

 # MachineLearningR
-Logistic and linear regression scripts with cross-validation for both parameter search and model evaluation using glmnet
+- Logistic and linear regression scripts with cross-validation for both parameter search and model evaluation using glmnet
+- In classification, class imbalance is solved by synthetic oversampling using SMOTE and the cross-validations are stratified